Please note, this guide is a work in progress and will be improved upon overtime.

 Gaining a level 20 character is quite easy and straightforward regardless of the chosen campaign.
 However, acquiring the desired skills, builds, areas, items and heroes.
 That is often the real challenge of the game.

 You will often find that to obtain what you desire, you need to plan ahead.
-Have multiple characters and access to all the games content to have an optimum setup and the luxury of choice and build changes.
+Have multiple characters and access to all the games content to have an optimum setup and the luxury of choice for build changes.

 Choosing The Right Campaign